SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Experimental Setup

-We utilize WOMD~\cite{sun2020scalability} as an exemplar dataset in which to apply our framework and strategies.
+\textbf{Dataset}: We utilize WOMD~\cite{ettinger2021large} as an exemplar dataset to validate our approach, as it contains a particularly wide variety of scenarios.
+This variety is highlighted in terms of both geographic and roadway diversity, as well as scene complexity and traffic density~\cite{wang2024survey, liu2024survey}.
 We utilize a subset from the publicly available training and validation sets from WOMD, consisting of roughly $170k$ scenarios.
-We consider the following three different data splits upon these scenes, to create $\mathcal{S}_{ID}$ for training and validation (roughly $135k$ scenes), and $\mathcal{S}_{OOD}$ for testing (roughly $35k$ scenes):
+We consider our three different data splits (\Cref{ssec:distribution_shift_creation})---\texttt{Uniform}, \texttt{Clusters}, \texttt{Scoring}---to create $\mathcal{S}_{ID}$ for training and validation (roughly $135k$ scenes), and $\mathcal{S}_{OOD}$ for testing (roughly $35k$ scenes).

-First, we implement a simple uniform, random training/validation/test split to analyze behavior absent of a domain shift context: \texttt{Uniform}.
-Next, we implement the cluster-based domain identification schema from \cite{ye2023improving}, representing a recent approach for domain shift creation that focuses on other aspects of the scenarios instead of safety-relevance: \texttt{Clusters}.
-Finally, we incorporate a safety-informed approach leveraging our schema described in \Cref{sec:approach}: \texttt{Scoring}.
-We hold out the top 20\% scoring scenes as the test set, then randomly partition the remaining scenes into training and validation.

-We highlight some examples of scenarios identified in $\mathcal{S}_{ID}$ and $\mathcal{S}_{OOD}$ for \texttt{Scoring} in \Cref{fig:scored_scenes}.
-For the ID scenes, these contain both simple scenes with few interactions, as well as moderately safety-relevant scenes with lane changes and intersections.
-The OOD scenes appear significantly more safety-relevant, with more diverse maneuvers, such as u-turns, larger and more dangerous intersections, and many more VRU agents navigating alongside vehicles.